Promote76/Promote76/SWF_STAKING_GUIDE.md

 ### View Staking Information

-To check your current staking status, pending rewards, and wallet breakdown:
+To check your current staking status, APR rate, pending rewards, and wallet breakdown:

 ```
 node swf-staking-manager.js info
 ```

+This will display the current APR (Annual Percentage Rate), which is set to 25% by default but can be changed by the admin.

 ### Approve Token Spending